 The “golden fish”

-In the late fifties, a period characterized by the “destalinization” era and the liberalisation of János Kádár’s government, the New Moon members were once again allowed to publish their work.
+In the late 1950’s, a period characterized by the “destalinization” phase and the liberalisation of János Kádár’s government, New Moon members were once again allowed to publish their work.
 Kádár’s cultural policy was organized around the motto “Those who are not against us are with us” and the idea of the triple T, or TTT: “Tiltott, Tűrt, Támogatott” (“Prohibition, Tolerance, Support”).

 One of the most famous Hungarian writers worldwide

 Magda Szabo eventually became one of the most translated and award-winning Hungarian writers of her generation.
 Her books have been translated into more than thirty languages, and the awards she received range from the Kossuth Prize, one of the most prestigious in Hungary, to the French Femina Prize for The Door.